maxcraig112/Giffy-bot/README.md

 # Giffy-Bot
-A mutlipurpose repos designed to allow the de-captioning and tagging of gifs, as well as other functionality to do with the catagorising and organising of gifs.
+A mutlipurpose repos designed to allow the de-captioning and tagging of gifs, as well as other functionality to do with the catagorising, archiving and searching of gifs.

-The repos also provides abstraction of these commands through the discord bot Giffy
+The repos provides abstraction of these commands through the discord bot Giffy

 Current list of Bot Commands